National Institutes of Health’s All of Us Research Program

 Background

-The National Institutes of Health is the sponsor of the All of Us Research Program, a $600 million flagship health program that was launched in America in 2018.
+The National Institutes of Health is the sponsor of the All of Us Research Program, a $600 million flagship precision medicine research program that was launched in America in 2018.

 The aim of All of Us is to advance our understanding of health, and illness, across the complex tapestry of Americans living in every corner of the country, from the rolling farmlands to urban centers with a focus on understanding people historically underrepresented in health research.
-The development of precision medicine tailored to people's specific needs is the end goal.
+A large-scale and equitable health research database that can power scientific exploration and problem-solving that will power precision medicine tailored to people's specific needs is the program’s goal.

 To meet that goal, the program is actively recruiting over one million American participants to share health information that can be used by approved health researchers on secure All of Us platforms.